eclipse/paho.mqtt.cpp/README.md

 New unit tests are using _Catch2_ for the test framework.
 The legacy unit tests are still using _CppUnit_, compiled into a separate test executable.
 If everything goes well with _Catch2_, the older unit tests will be ported to _Catch2_ as well.

+_Catch2_ can be found here: [Catch2](https://github.com/catchorg/Catch2)

 ### Unreleased Features in this Branch

 - Started MQTT v5 support
     - **Properties**
         - New `property` class acts something like a std::variant to hold a property of any supported type.
         - New `properties` class is a collection type to hold all the properties for a single transmitted packet.
+        - Properties can be added to outbound messages and obtained from received messages.
+        - Properties can also be obtained from server responses to requests such as from a _connect_ call.
+These are available in the `token` objects when they complete.
     - The client object tracks the desired MQTT version that the app requested and/or is currently connected at.
 Internally this is now required by the `response_options` the need to distinguish between pre-v5 and post-v5 callback functions.
+    - MQTT v5 reason codes for requests are available via `token` objects when they complete.
+They are also available in `exception` objects that are thrown by tokens.
     - More descriptive error messages (PR #154), integrated into the `mqtt::exception` class.
+MQTT v5 reason codes are also included in the exceptions when an error occurs.
     - The`message` and various options classes were updated for MQTT v5 to include properties and reson codes (where appropriate).
     - Applications can (finally) get server responses from the various ack packets.
-These are available through the tokens after they complete.
+These are available through the tokens after they complete, as `connect_response`, `subscribe_response`, and `unsubscribe_response`.
+    - Sample applications were added showing how to do basic Remote Procedure Calls (RPC's) with MQTT v5 using the *RESPONSE_TOPIC* and *CORRELATION_DATA* properties.
+These are *rpc_math_cli* and *rpc_math_srvr* in the _src/samples_ directory.

 ## Contributing